DSchroer/splinosaurus/README.md

 ### No STD

-This crate works under no_std but does requite `alloc` for vectors.
+This crate works under no_std but does require `alloc` for vectors.